christophercampbell/riskr-rs/DESIGN.md

 Uses `rust_decimal::Decimal` for all money values.
 Prevents floating-point errors in financial calculations.

-### Rolling Window with Lazy Pruning
+### Database Rolling Windows

-No per-entry expiration timers.
-On each access:
+No application-level expiration logic.
+Database handles it:
-- Prune expired entries from front of deque
+- `WHERE created_at > now() - interval '24 hours'` filters expired entries
-- Bounded memory per user
+- Index on `(subject_id, created_at)` makes queries efficient
-- Amortized O(1) operations
+- Old data can be archived/deleted via scheduled jobs

 ---